apache/mynewt-site/docs/os/modules/hal/hal_gpio/hal_gpio.md

 Contains the basic operations set and read General Purpose Digital I/O Pins within a Mynewt system.

 Individual GPIOs are referenced in the APIs as `pins`.
-However, this interface support virtual GPIO `pins`.
-The mapping to the physical device pins or port is done via the MCU code.
-The BSP code may define virtual PIN definitions for physical ports within the system.
+However, in this interface the `pins` are virtual GPIO pins.
+The MCU hal driver maps these virtual `pins` to the physical GPIO ports and pins.

+Typically, the BSP code may define named IO pins in terms of these virtual `pins` to describe the devices attached to the physical pins.

 Here's a brief example so you can get the gist of the translation.